valerioprds/IT-academy-final-project/README.md

 ## Overview

 In today's bustling urban life, finding a nearby public toilet can be quite a challenge.
-Public Toilet Finder aims to solve this problem by allowing users to view the locations of nearby toilets, get directions to them, and provide ratings based on cleanliness.
+PeeMap aims to solve this problem by allowing users to view the locations of nearby toilets, get directions to them, and provide ratings based on cleanliness.
 Whether you're on a long road trip, attending an outdoor event, or simply exploring a new city, this app ensures you'll never be caught off-guard.

 ## Features